Are Private Investigators Legal? [Capabilities & Limitations]

 Many people hire private investigators for other personal services.

 For example, if you feel you are being watched or followed, you can seek an investigator’s help.
-This way, he does his own research to discover if your life is in danger.
+This way, he researches to discover if your life is in danger.

 What is a private investigator legally and not legally allowed to do?